gatsbyjs/gatsby/packages/gatsby-transformer-javascript-frontmatter/README.md

 ## Parsing algorithm

-The algorithm for uses babylon and traverse (from the babel family of code) to statically read the frontmatter exports.
+This plugin uses babylon and traverse (from the babel family of code) to statically read the frontmatter exports.

 In a .js file, export a frontmatter object to set your metadata variables, like so: